-To view course descriptions for our classes, click on the appropriate department below.
+To view course descriptions for our classes, scroll below.

 The standard full-year English course emphasizes English grammar and vocabulary.
 Students read in various genres of literature: short story, novel, non-fiction, and drama.
 Writing includes the development, over the year, of various essay styles, from descriptive and process through narrative and research.
 Class discussions and writing assignments are also linked to the reading.
 Students will produce a major research paper.

 II.
 ENGLISH COMPOSITION/ENGLISH LITERATURE

 This level of English is taught as two sequential semester-long courses; students earn separate semester grades.
 First Semester (English Composition): During the first semester, the course is taught fairly uniformly, with an emphasis on writing and grammar; during the second semester, the emphasis shifts to literature (please see next paragraph).
 During the fall semester, students will also read selections from various genres, including short stories, novels, and dramas.
 Class discussions and frequent writing assignments are related to the reading, and all students are required to produce a research paper.

 Second Semester (English Literature): Following successful completion of the first semester, English Comp/Lit students will choose among the following second semester electives: Public Speaking, The Hero’s Journey, Baseball Literature, Adventure Literature, Creative Non-Fiction, The Literature of War, and The Historical Novel.